out-liar/Battle_Ships.py/README.md

 # Battle_Ships.py
-A basic form of battleships is coded here using conditionals, loops, a break, lists and others...
+A basic form of battleships is coded here using conditionals, loops, a break, lists and others.
+The code also checks whether user input is valid.

 from random import randint